Slope boundedness and Equidistribution theorem: Introduction

-In this article, we will prove the this slope boundedness for any adelic line bundle over a function field of characteristic zero.
-Therefore in this case, we extend the results of X. Faber\cite{Faber_2009} and W. Gubler\cite{gubler2008equidistribution}.
+In this article, we will prove the boundedness of slopes for any adelic line bundle over a function field of characteristic zero.
+Therefore in this case, we extend the results of X. Faber\citep{Faber_2009} and W. Gubler\citep{gubler2008equidistribution}.